Inbibo/adonisfx_docs/docs/maya/tools.md

 # Tools

 AdonisFX includes several tools that allow for a smoother experience when interacting or configuring nodes and deformers.
-This page is intended to provide detailed explanation of the use, setup and application of each tool.
+This page is intended to provide a detailed explanation of the use, setup and application of each tool.

 ## Paint Tool